Dipankar-Kumar-Singh/CamperWorld/README.md

-# CamperWorld
+# Camper World

 A Web-Application for Adding places that can be used a camp grounds,resting points,adventure location .
  This website is designed to provide users with a platform to discover, add, edit, and delete campgrounds around the world.
 With an interactive map and authentication system, users can leave reviews and ratings for different campgrounds, helping others make informed decisions about their travel plans.

 The website is user-friendly, with an easy-to-navigate interface that allows users to search for campgrounds by location, amenities, and rating.
 Users can also create an account and log in to add their own campgrounds to the site or edit existing ones.
 The authentication system ensures that only registered users can make changes to the site, maintaining the integrity of the information presented.